Unboxed-Software/solana-course/content/rust-macros.md

 ### Abstract syntax tree

-In the context of a Rust proc macro, an abstract syntax tree (AST) is a data structure that represents the hierarchical structure of the input tokens and their meaning in the Rust language.
-It is typically used as an intermediate representation of the input that can be easily processed and transformed by the procedural macro.
+In the context of a Rust procedural macro, an abstract syntax tree (AST) is a data structure that represents the hierarchical structure of the input tokens and their meaning in the Rust language.
+It's typically used as an intermediate representation of the input that can be easily processed and transformed by the procedural macro.

-The proc macro can use the AST to analyze the input code and make changes to it, such as adding or removing tokens, or transforming the meaning of the code in some way.
+The macro can use the AST to analyze the input code and make changes to it, such as adding or removing tokens, or transforming the meaning of the code in some way.
 It can then use this transformed AST to generate new code, which can be returned as the output of the proc macro.

-### `syn` crate
+### The `syn` crate

-When a proc macro is invoked in a Rust program, the Rust compiler passes the input tokens of the proc macro call as a stream of tokens to the proc macro.
-The proc macro can then parse this token stream into an AST, using the `syn` crate or another parser library.
-Once the proc macro has an AST, it can use traverse and manipulate the AST as needed.

-Here is an example of how a proc macro can parse the input tokens of a proc macro call into an abstract syntax tree (AST) in Rust.

-The proc macro is invoked using `my_macro!`, with a string literal argument (`"hello, world"`) as input.
+The `syn` crate is available to help parse a token stream into an AST that macro code can traverse and manipulate.
+When a procedural macro is invoked in a Rust program, the macro function is called with the a token stream as the input.
+Parsing this input is the first step to virtually any macro.

+Take as an example a proc macro that you invoke using `my_macro!`as follows:

 ```rust
 my_macro!("hello, world");
 ```

-The Rust compiler then passes the input tokens of the proc macro call as a `TokenStream` to the `my_macro` proc macro.
+When the above code is executed, the Rust compiler passes the input tokens (`"hello, world"`) as a `TokenStream` to the `my_macro` proc macro.

 ```rust
 use proc_macro::TokenStream;